aspose-slides/Aspose.Slides-Documentation/php/java/developer-guide/migration-from-earlier-versions-of-aspose-slides-for-java/public-api-and-backwards-incompatible-changes-in-aspose-slides-for-java-15-2-0/_index.md

 {{% alert color="primary" %}}

-This page lists all [added](/slides/java/public-api-and-backwards-incompatible-changes-in-aspose-slides-for-java-15-2-0/) classes, methods, properties and so on, any new restrictions and other [changes](/slides/java/public-api-and-backwards-incompatible-changes-in-aspose-slides-for-java-15-2-0/) introduced with the Aspose.Slides for Java 15.2.0 API.
+This page lists all [added](/slides/php-java/public-api-and-backwards-incompatible-changes-in-aspose-slides-for-java-15-2-0/) classes, methods, properties and so on, any new restrictions and other [changes](/slides/php-java/public-api-and-backwards-incompatible-changes-in-aspose-slides-for-java-15-2-0/) introduced with the Aspose.Slides for PHP via Java 15.2.0 API.

 {{% /alert %}} {{% alert color="primary" %}}

-There are known issues with some image bullets and WordArt objects which will be fixed in Aspose.Slides for Java 15.2.0.
+There are known issues with some image bullets and WordArt objects which will be fixed in Aspose.Slides for PHP via Java 15.2.0.

 {{% /alert %}}
 ## **Public API Changes**